dbbaskette/terraforming-pks-gcp/README.md

 ### Tearing down environment

 To tear down the installation, simply trigger the wipe-env task.
 There might be a few cluster specific things to clean up.
 If the task fails, you can clean those things up manually and then trigger it again.
+If ops-man was not created poroperly, wipe-env will not work in it's current state.
+You will have to delete ALL object manually.
+Sometimes objects are easy to miss, so it's also recommended to change the prefix of the next deployment and the bucket name.
+This will ensure you don't have any conflicts.